-To draw upon results from the storage process literature and calculate explicit staffing levels, we will now assume that we are in the Markovian setting with $N_t$ as a Poisson process with rate $\lambda > 0$ and with exponential service at rate $\mu > 0$.
-In the $c$-threshold storage process this corresponds to a release rule of $r(x) = \mu(x \wedge c)$.
-Similarly in the shot noise process the release rule would be $r(x) = \mu x$.
 Following standard stability assumptions for multi-server queueing models we will also suppose $ \lambda \E{B_1(n)} < c n \mu $ for all $n \in \mathbb{Z}^+$ and we suppose that in the limit we have $\lambda \E{M_1} < c \mu$ as well.
 Thus, the objects we use to determine the staffing levels will be the storage and shot noise processes in steady-state.
-We denote these as $\psi_\infty^C$ and $\psi_\infty$, respectively.
-We now cite a result from the storage process literature providing integral equations for the steady-state densities of $\psi_\infty$ and $\psi_\infty^C$ in Lemma~\ref{intEqSNandC}.
+We denote these as $\psi^C$ and $\psi^\infty$, respectively.
+We now cite a result from the storage process literature providing integral equations for the steady-state densities of $\psi^\infty$ and $\psi^C$ in Lemma~\ref{intEqSNandC}.

 \begin{lemma} The steady-state density of the shot noise process $f_\infty(\cdot)$ exists and is given by the unique solution to the integral equation